silversub/terraform/provider/internet-services-resources.md

 # Internet services resources
 {: #cis-resources}

 Review the [{{site.data.keyword.cis_full_notm}}](/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis) resources that you can create, modify, or delete.
-You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
+You can reference the output parameters for each resource in other resources or data sources by using [Terraform on {{site.data.keyword.cloud_notm}} interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
 {: shortdesc}

-Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 {: important}

 ## `ibm_cis`